uswds/uswds-site/pages/performance/why.md

 lead: Performance is an important part of user experience that shouldn’t go unnoticed
 ---

-Through the Web Design Standards’ team’s research around performance, we found government teams that were purposefully deciding not to track performance, as it wasn’t a priority for them.
+Through the Design System team’s research around performance, we found government teams that were purposefully deciding not to track performance, as it wasn’t a priority for them.
 This section of our Website Performance Guide goes over why tracking performance is always a good idea, for a new or old site.
 The Guide covers:

 - How performance affects conversion rate
 - Why different factors such as network and computer speed must be considered when tracking performance